WarrenWeckesser/wavio/README.rst

 most cases.
 In particular:

 * When the input data is an integer type, the values are not scaled or shifted.
-The only changed that might happen is the data might be clipped if the values do not fit in the output integer type.
+The only change that might happen is the data will be clipped if the values do not fit in the output integer type.
 * By default, floating point input is scaled to the full width of the output integer type, with the constraint that 0.0 in the input is mapped to the